felicia-goh/felicia-goh/README.md

 ### Hi there 👋

-I'm an aspiring fullstack web developer and full time geospatial analyst :earth_asia:
+I'm an aspiring fullstack software engineer!

 #### Currently learning and deepening my skills in...
 - Ruby on Rails